 Special case: if the victim is a child

 Child abuse can occur in countless ways, and the effects vary from child to child.
 While some children may have bruises or injuries that raise suspicion, this is not always the case.
-However, the majority of children are less likely to suffer direct physical injury; much more problematic are the long-term effects of violence on the neurological, cognitive and emotional development and health of the child.
+However, the majority of children is less likely to suffer direct physical injury; the long-term effects of violence on the neurological, cognitive and emotional development and health of the child are much more problematic.

 There are children who do not want to talk at all.
-Others disclose domestic violence indirectly by not telling the details unsolicited or in a roundabout way: “Sometimes my stepfather annoys my mother”.
+Others disclose domestic violence indirectly by not telling the details unsolicited or in a roundabout way, “Sometimes my stepfather annoys my mother.”
 The child hopes that the hint they give will be taken up.
 Many children are insecure because the perpetrator is someone they love.
-One should keep in mind that the indicators for domestic violence, especially in relation to children, can also be sings of something else (e.g. bullying, traumatic events).
+One should keep in mind that the indicators of domestic violence, especially in relation to children, could also be sings of something else (e.g., bullying, traumatic events).

-- Taking actions to enhance their safety and minimize harms, including those of disclosure and, where possible, the likelihood of the abuse continuing, this includes ensuring visual and auditory privacy;
+- taking actions to enhance their safety and minimize harm, including disclosure and, where possible, the likelihood of the abuse continuing, this includes ensuring visual and auditory privacy;

-- Providing age-appropriate information about what will be done to provide them with care, including whether their disclosure of abuse will need to be reported to relevant designated authorities;
+- providing age-appropriate information about what will be done to provide them with care, including whether their disclosure of abuse will have to be reported to relevant designated authorities;

-- Minimizing the need for the them to go to multiple points of care;
+- minimizing the need for them to go to multiple points of care;

 The child should not be “interrogated”.
 One should ask simple questions such as: